CharlesCNorton/yoflo-cli/README.md

-# YO-FLO-CLI
+# YOFLO-CLI

-YO-FLO-CLI is a command-line interface for the YO-FLO package, providing advanced object detection and binary inference capabilities using the Florence-2 vision-language model in real-time.
+YOFLO-CLI is a command-line interface for the YO-FLO package, providing advanced object detection and binary inference capabilities using the Florence-2 vision-language model in real-time.
 This tool leverages state-of-the-art vision models to perform tasks such as object detection and binary inference based on referring expression comprehension.

 ## Features